jubako/jubako/spec/contentPack.rst

 A cluster is a container of content.
 It contains plain data.
 There is no information about the name or anything else about a file.

-A cluster consisted of the input (potentially compressed) datai **followed** by a tailler.
+A cluster consisted of the input (potentially compressed) data **followed** by a tail.

 ============= ========= =================== ===========
 Field Name    Type      Offset              Description
 ============= ========= =================== ===========
-type          u8        0                   | The hightest 4 bits are reserved.
+type          u8        0                   | The highest 4 bits are reserved.
                                               Must be equal to 0.
                                             | The lowest 4 bits are the cluster
                                               compression :